odpi/specs/ODPi-Runtime.md

 -----------------------------

 -   **[HADOOP_VERSION]** For this version of the specification, ODPi Platforms MUST include a descendent of the Apache Hadoop 2.7 branch.
 Future versions MAY increase the base Apache Hadoop version.

--   **[HIVE_VERSION]** For this version of the specification, ODPi Platforms MUST include a descendent of Apache Hive 1.2.
-Future versions MAY increase the base Apache Hive version.

 -   The Apache components in an ODPi reference release MUST have their source be 100% committed to an Apache source tree.